otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 isTrue = true;
 ```

-You can also declare and assign a value to a **variable** in a single statement like this:
+You can also declare and assign a value to a **variable** in a single statement:

 ```cs
 int x = 5;